Cyber Asset Attack Surface Management 101

 Identifying high-risk vulnerabilities, shadow IT, security coverage gaps and non-compliant controls enables organizations to safeguard themselves against the adversary.

-Expedited incident response
+Expedites incident response

 Automated asset intelligence with context helps incident responders understand exactly where to focus their efforts.

-Elimination of data siloes
+Eliminates data siloes

-Optimization of existing resources
+Optimizes your existing resources

-Streamlined compliance assessments and questionnaires
+Streamlines compliance assessments and questionnaires

-Ease of demonstrating value over time
+Demonstrates value over time

 A centralized dashboard enables security and risk leaders to quickly generate common reports and dashboards, and better demonstrate trends over time.

-Driving organizational efficiency
+Drives organizational efficiency

 In improving cross-team alignment, security leaders can drastically increase productivity throughout all functions.